bytecodealliance/bytecodealliance.org/_posts/2026-04-21-the-road-to-component-model-1-0.md

 - **Map type**: For producing and consuming idiomatic objects, dictionaries, and associative arrays across languages.
 (Yordis Prieto is already working on this!)

 - **Runtime instantiation**: The ability to instantiate components at runtime, within the Component Model.
 This is useful for lazy code loading, spawning subcommands, and giving different components different lifetimes.
-Browsers already support something more powerful in their JavaScript API; this would bring equivalent functionality to the Component Model.
+Browsers already support something more powerful in their JavaScript API; this would bring some of this functionality to the Component Model so that producer toolchains could address these use cases in a way that works both inside *and* outside the browser.

 Not all of these will land before 1.0: some may come in 1.x releases.
 Sequencing depends on use cases and available resources.